- SANS Training/Education

 SANS vLive allows you to attend SANS courses from the convenience of your home or office.
 Simply log in at the scheduled times and join your instructor and classmates in an interactive virtual classroom.
 You can read more at: http://www.sans.org/vlive

-There are 5 National Conferences which are our premier events that feature additional evening talks, Vendor expo and lunch activities and the networking opportunity with many other attendees.
-Regular Conference events do not include Vendor expos, lunch activities and evening talks.
+SANS offers both National and Regional Conferences which may feature additional evening talks, Vendor expo and lunch activities and the networking opportunity with many other attendees.

-Community SANS events offer their own advantages (smaller class vs. more people, lower cost vs. additional activities) and of course schedule or travel can sometimes be the determining factor.
-These community events feature SANS Certified instructors and are held in various locations around the world and are led by real world practitioners trained by SANS Fellows.
+Community SANS events offer their own advantages (smaller class vs. more people, lower travel/hotel cost vs. additional activities) and of course schedule or travel can sometimes be the determining factor.
+These community events feature fully trained SANS instructors who are real world practitioners.
+The events are held in various locations around the world and offer you the opportunity to network with professionals from your own local community.

 There are no official prerequisites.
 However, students should be aware of the technical level of the course they wish to take.
 Information Security Officer training is intended as an introductory level track for those just getting started in security.
 SANS Security Essentials is a basic level course, targeted at students who have at least some familiarity with security concepts, networking, and operating system administration.
 To test your knowledge of TCP /IP see www.sans.org/conference/tcpip_quiz.php.